The Gambia under Yahya Jammeh (1994-2017)

 Justice and accountability in post-Jammeh Gambia

 In December 2017, President Barrow’s government launched the Truth, Reconciliation, and Reparations Commission (TRRC) to reckon with Jammeh’s horrific legacy.
-The TRRC’s mandate is to “investigate and establish an impartial historical record of the nature, causes, and extent of violations and abuses of human rights” committed under Jammeh’s regime.
+The TRRC’s mandate was to “investigate and establish an impartial historical record of the nature, causes, and extent of violations and abuses of human rights” committed under Jammeh’s regime.

 Key Dates: